cygery/SystemWidePanel/README.md

 =====

 SystemWidePanel is a Service which shows a drag&drop-enabled panel system-wide.
-It can be put everywhere on the screen except on top of the status or navigation bar.
+It can be put everywhere on the screen except on top of the navigation bar.
 Usually, the panel is on top of everything else.
 Using appropriate panel layouts for both orientations with exactly the same dimensions (just other orientations), the panel keeps its position after an orientation change (if possible).